momentumlearn/learner-resources/articles/deploy-django-to-heroku.md

 - Create new app at [https://dashboard.heroku.com/new-app](https://dashboard.heroku.com/new-app)

+- In your new app on the Heroku website, click "Resources."
+Click the text box under "Addons."
+Type "postgres" in the box and choose "Heroku Postgres."
+Add the hobby plan.

 - Make sure you are logged into the Heroku CLI: `heroku login`.
 If you have not installed the CLI, go to [https://devcenter.heroku.com/articles/heroku-cli](https://devcenter.heroku.com/articles/heroku-cli) to install it.

 - Add the heroku remote to your Git repository: `heroku git:remote -a <app-name>`